timothyb0912/blog/_posts/2022-10-31-Flashcards-for-dead-hands.md

 - and [streamlining](https://timothyb0912.github.io/blog/practice/2022/07/31/Digestion-before-expression.html)
   our efforts to produce and remember new thoughts

-%% What link to emotional regulation? %%
-%% --management of intrusive, unprocessed memories %% Ultimately, we manage our memory to improve critical parts of our life.
+Ultimately, we manage our memory to improve critical parts of our life.
 Because whether or not we reconsolidate our intrusive memories